BrianHicks/spacemacs-rocks/content/posts/SPC-a-d.md

 date = "2015-09-29T00:00:00-05:00"
 publishdate = "2015-09-29T00:00:00-05:00"
-description = "open `dired` with `SPC a d`" title = "Navigate the filesystem quickly"
+description = "open `dired` with `SPC a d`" title = "Navigate the Filesystem Quickly"
 +++
 When you need to navigate around your filesystem quickly, hit `SPC a d` to open a `dired` buffer in a given directory (you'll be able to specify it.)
 Once